 Things to see and do in Helsinki with kids

-Explore Helsinki with kids through a variety of engaging activities, from visiting the island zoo and historical fortresses to enjoying amusement parks, interactive science centres, and indoor playgrounds.
+Explore Helsinki with kids through a variety of activities, from an island zoo and a historical sea fortress to amusement parks, interactive science centres, and indoor playgrounds.

-With the Moomins as national treasures, it makes perfect sense that the Finnish capital should be child-friendly.
-Helsinki's coastline forms gentle beaches and inlets, lapped by the blue-grey Baltic Sea, with cafes along the shores.
-The coast is dotted with islands, one dominated by a fort, another by a zoo, offering plenty of natural space and parkland for families to explore.
+With the Moomins as national treasures, it makes sense that the Finnish capital should be child-friendly.
+Helsinki's coastline is made up of rocky shores and inlets, lapped by the blue-grey Baltic Sea, with cafes along the water and beaches dotted between the headlands.
+The coast is scattered with islands, one dominated by a fort, another by a zoo, leaving plenty of natural space and parkland for families to explore.

 Island-hopping by boat makes any trip more fun, and the city is light on traffic and easy to get around.
-Helsinki is so calm that it’s a relaxing place to explore with children.
+Helsinki is calm enough that exploring it with children feels unhurried rather than logistical.

 Suomenlinna in Summer, photo: Visit Helsinki - Rami Hanafi